Zianyuwafa/Zianyuwafa/README.md

-- 👋 Hi, I’m @Zianyuwafa
+- 👋 Hi, I’m Zianyuwafa
-- 👀 I’m interested in ...data scientist
+- 👀 I’m interested in data scientist
-- 🌱 I’m currently learning ...phyton
+- 🌱 I’m currently learning phyton
-- 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me ...
+- 📫 How to reach me send email zianyuwafa@gmail.com

 <!---
 Zianyuwafa/Zianyuwafa is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.